mani-language/Mani/docs/README.md

 say b;      // 12
 ~~~
+> Need an element to copy from, and an element to copy to.
+This means you need to create an element, even if it is blank like below.

 > This is not just a regular copy though.
 This is a full memory copy.